yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Force primary key**{#setting-force-primary-key} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Disables queries if you cannot use an index by the primary key.
+   Disables queries if you can't use an index by primary key.
 Works with the [MergeTree]({{ ch.docs }}/engines/table-engines/mergetree-family/mergetree/) family of tables.

-   By default, this setting is disabled (query execution is enabled).
+   By default, the setting is disabled (query execution is enabled).

    For more information, see the [{{ CH }} documentation]({{ ch.docs }}/operations/settings/settings/#settings-force_primary_key).

 * **Format regexp**{#setting-format-regexp} {{ tag-con }} {{ tag-sql }}

-   Sets a regular expression in [re2 format](https://github.com/google/re2/wiki/Syntax) to apply to each row of imported data.
+   Sets a regular expression in [re2 format](https://github.com/google/re2/wiki/Syntax) to be applied to each row of imported data.
 The number of subtemplates (parenthetical groups) in the expression must be equal to the number of columns in the table the data is imported to.
-Use the `\n` or `\r\n` line break characters as delimiters; line breaks cannot be escaped.
-If a row does not match the regular expression, it will be skipped.
+Use the `\n` or `\r\n` line break characters as delimiters, line breaks can't be escaped.
+If a row doesn't match the regular expression, it's skipped.

    No value is set by default.